-These documents are then forwarded to the AIP Special Project Officer.
+These documents are then forwarded to the AIP Special Projects Officer.

-Nominations from the universities should reach the Secretary of the local State Branch by 1 July 2019.
+Nominations from the universities should reach the Secretary of the local State Branch by 1 July each year.

-The selected nominations from the State Branches, with the accompanying documentation outlined, should reach the AIP Special Project Officer, by 1 Aug 2019.
+The selected nominations from the State Branches, with the accompanying documentation outlined, should reach the AIP Special Project Officer, by 1 Aug each year.

 The award consists of a medal, certificate and monetary prize of $1000.
 The monetary prize can be used by the selected award winner in any way in which they see fit.